 Conceptually excessive volatility in a commodity should refer to movements of price outside some bounds that are deemed to occur infrequently and are deemed to be undesirable.
 How can one define these bounds?
 A useful approach is to refer to the concept of risk layering which is well known in the field of risk management and insurance (see for instance World Bank, 2005).
 The idea applied in this context is to start by considering the probability distribution of prices or price changes.
 This could be a distribution based on historical observations.
-Then one could try to split the range of all possible prices into three intervals defined by a floor and a ceiling price level P^I and P^c.
+Then one could try to split the range of all possible prices into three intervals defined by a floor and a ceiling price level P^f and P^c.
 The choice of these upper and lower bounds could be made with the idea that markets would fail for prices above or below these bounds, and that occurrence of prices outside the bounds would be infrequent.
 This is what maybe termed the "market failure" risk layer.
 Prices in some range around the mean could be considered to define a "retention layer", namely price variations that can be handled by agents without any additional measures or risk management instruments.
-The remaining intermediate price ranges could be termed the "market insurance" risk layer, and the idea is that within these price ranges, there is a variety of market based risk management instruments that can be used to manage market risk.
+The remaining intermediate price ranges, there is a variety of market based risk management instruments that can be used to manage market risk.
 Figure 9 illustrates the concept.